A degenerate version of Brion's formula: Introduction

 A much weaker version of the degenerate version of Brion's formula in the discrete case appeared in \cite{peterson}.
 There we proved the following: let $\mathfrak{p}$ be a polytope defined by $\bigcap_j \{\langle \eta_{\mathfrak{f}_j}^{\mathfrak{p}}, x \rangle \geq h^0_j\}$ and such that $\mathfrak{p}$ is integral with respect to a lattice $\Lambda$ (then $\eta_{\mathfrak{f}_j}^\mathfrak{p}$ is the outward normal to the facet $\mathfrak{f}_j$).
 Let $\mathfrak{p}(h)$ be the polytope defined by $\bigcap_j \{\langle \eta_{\mathfrak{f}_j}^{\mathfrak{p}}, x \rangle \geq h_j \}$ with $h = (h_1, \dots, h_k)$.
 Let $\mathcal{P}$ be the collection of integral polytopes of the form $\mathfrak{p}(h)$ which have the same normal fan as $\mathfrak{p}$.
 Let $\xi \in V^*$ be a real functional; this implies that $\xi \in (V^*_{\mathbb{C}})^\Lambda$.
 Then there exist polynomials $Q_\mathfrak{v}(h)$ in $h$ such that

 Furthermore $Q_{\mathfrak{v}}(h)$ has degree at most equal to the number of edges containing $\mathfrak{v}$ on which $\xi$ is constant.
 The proof involved an application of L'Hopital's rule to the generic case of Brion's formula.
 It required non-canonically choosing a direction $\zeta$ in which to perturb a degenerate choice of $\xi$ to make it generic, and the expression for $Q_\mathfrak{v}(h)$ was complicated and depended on $\zeta$.
 Furthermore, no geometric interpretation was given for $Q_{\mathfrak{v}}(h)$.
-Such a result as \eqref{early_degen_brion} follows immediately from Theorem \ref{thm_intro_degen_brion_2} or Theorem \ref{thm_intro_degen_brion_3}.
-Furthermore, Theorem \ref{thm_intro_degen_brion_2} and Theorem \ref{thm_intro_degen_brion_3} are much more geometric, precise, hold for general rational polytopes rather than merely integral ones, and (when combined with \eqref{eqn_intro_pre_brion}) hold for any $\xi \in V^*_{\mathbb{C}}$.
+Such a result as \eqref{early_degen_brion} follows immediately from Corollary \ref{thm_intro_degen_brion_2} or Corollary \ref{thm_intro_degen_brion_3}.
+Furthermore, Corollary \ref{thm_intro_degen_brion_2} and Corollary \ref{thm_intro_degen_brion_3} are much more geometric, precise, hold for general rational polytopes rather than merely integral ones, and (when combined with \eqref{eqn_reduce_to_adapted}) hold for any $\xi \in V^*_{\mathbb{C}}$.